The single biggest problem in communication is the illusion that it has taken place. -George Bernard Shaw

-I believe that much of the suffering in the world could be reduce if people would simply adhere to what I call, Rules of Engagement – The basics of effective communication.
+I believe that much of the suffering in the world could be reduced if people would simply adhere to what I call, Rules of Engagement – The basics of effective communication.

 • See communication as an opportunity and a gift rather than a challenge or threat.

 • Don’t criticize, judge or make someone wrong.